-In contrast with print materials and most interactive eLearning, videos work quite well on mobile devices.
+In contrast with print materials and most interactive eLearning, videos work well on mobile devices.

-While text-based materials are generally tiring to read on a small screen, and existing interactive Web materials often are too small to work with on a smartphone, video, done right, can be very effective in demonstrating techniques or processes that need to be learned.
+While text-based materials are tiring to read on a small screen, and existing interactive Web materials often are too small to work with on a smartphone, video, done right, can be very effective in showing techniques or processes that need to be learned.

 Because of our long history with television and movies, people get video – there is no need to train them on how video works.